Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class HeaderDefinition</h4>

-<p>Headers to Geometry resources must be uniform across a cache and may only contain fixed-width, sinble element fields.
-The HeaderDefinition prives the name of each field for later access and the valueType of that header field.</p>
+<p>Headers to Geometry resources must be uniform across a cache and may only contain fixed-width, single element fields.
+The HeaderDefinition provides the name of each field for later access and the valueType of that header field.</p>

 <table>
 	<tr>